ivns1/freecodecamp-java-algorithms-forSEP/README.md

 Miguel: contributed to finding project, create a coverage tool, create tests for 2 functions, reviewing the coverage, cleaning up the report, merging all branches, update of README file

-Mitra: contributed to find the project
+Mitra: contributed to find the project, create a coverage tool, create tests for 2 functions, reviewing the coverage, merging branches, updating the README.md file, organizing the team

-Safia: contributed to find the project
+Safia: contributed to find the project, coverage tool creation, 2 functions improved, participating in meetings, update the README.md file, reviewing coverage